-The Consumer Financial Protection Bureau (CFPB) has issued new mortgage servicing rules designed to protect borrowers when it comes to mortgage loans.
-These rules became effective on January 10, 2014.
+On January 10, 2014, the Consumer Financial Protection Bureau (CFPB) issued new mortgage servicing rules designed to protect borrowers when it comes to mortgage loans.
 Keep reading to learn more about the CFPB rules and how they can help you.

 The Dodd–Frank Act Imposes New Requirements on Servicers